Social distancing may be the recommendation, but social solidarity must be the path forward

 - In early May, Timor-Leste began reporting coronavirus test results independently.
 Previously, the Timorese government relied on verification at an Australian-based lab.
 ‘Sentinel surveillance’ for COVID-19, along with scaled up community testing, also expanded outside of the capital city, Dili, in May.

-- No new cases have been reported in Timor-Leste since April 25th.
+- No new cases have been reported in Timor-Leste since April 25th and the last positive COVID case was fully recovered by mid-May.

 - On April 1st, President Nyusi announced a state of emergency; however, changes to the original decree and “confusion” over commercial establishment closures and ability to restrict internal migration, led to a 48 hour delay in release of official regulations.